JordanSpencerWu/old-website/_posts/blog/2016/2016-02-21-creating-a-blog-with-jekyll.markdown

   ~ $ jekyll serve
 {% endhighlight %}

 The first command `gem install jekyll` will install this gem into your machine, this allow you to use the command line interface (CLI) `jekyll` in your terminal.
 The command `jekyll new blog` will create the jekyll structure for your blog site.
 This basically creates all the directories and files you will need to get started with jekyll inside a directory called myblog.
-The command `cd myblog` is a built-in CLI that says change directory to myblog, this will enter the directory you just created.
+The command `cd myblog` is a built-in CLI that changes directory to myblog, this will enter the directory you just created.
 The last command is a jekyll CLI that creates a local server on your machine on port 4000, which you can see the website by going to `localhost:4000` on any browser.

 It's important to understand what's happening when creating a local server on your machine.
 In web development all the files for a web page is saved on a hosting server, we are doing something similar by creating local server on our machine for all the files to be served.
 When you go to `localhost:4000` on any browser, it is getting all the files like HTML, CSS, and Javascript needed to render your web page.
 The port number is just a TCP port that is available on your machine.
 To close your server run `ctrl + c`.